fioritracker/help/docs/comp-main.md

 # List of available components

+You can choose from the list of available components and install only the ones you plan to use.
+That reduces the footprint on your system and simplifies maintenance.

 | Product                 | Latest release               | Payment                |
 |-------------------------|------------------------------|------------------------|
 | [{{ prod.core.nameshort }}](core/SPS03/main.md)    | {{ prod.core.latestrel }}    | {{prod.core.pay}}      |